The Research Ethics Committee is Managed by Dr Sadhbh O’Neill

 - Health Research Consent Declaration Committee (HRCDC):

-- Researchers conducting studies involving patients who lack capacity to give their own informed consent or do not plan on seeking explicit consent from the patient must apply to the HRCDC a consent declaration for the processing of the patients data.
+- Researchers conducting studies involving patients who lack capacity to give their own informed consent or researchers who do not plan on seeking explicit consent from the patient must apply to the HRCDC for a consent declaration for the processing of the patients data.
 Provisional JREC approval must be in place before applying to the HRCDC.